 His fine form with the Lions saw him being named in the 2016 Springbok squad ahead of the Rugby Championship.
-He made his international debut, off the bench, against the All Blacks in Christchurch.
+He made his international debut, off the bench, losing 41-13 to New Zealand.

 Marx was given his first test start against France in June 2017 and cemented his spot in the Springboks no.2 jersey starting the other 2 test against the French and all 6 of the Springboks Rugby Championship matches.

 He scored his first try against France on 24 June, 2017.
 The Springboks won 35-12 on that day.